As happy as he is to be getting back to his natural position of first base, Rhys Hoskins is sad to see his friend Carlos Santana go.

 "One thing I have learned in my short time in baseball is that once you think you know what's going to happen, you don't, so we'll see.

 "I know the front office and ownership wants to win so that's exciting to be a part of."

-Click here to download the MyTeams App by NBC Sports!
+Click here to download the new MyTeams App by NBC Sports!
 Receive comprehensive coverage of your teams and stream the Flyers, Sixers and Phillies games easily on your device.